xelis-project/xelis-blockchain/README.md

 - Block rewards (with fees) are added to account only when block is in stable height.
 - Supply is re-calculated each time the block is re-ordered because its based on topo order.
 - Transactions and miner rewards are re-computed when a new block is added and the block there linked to is not yet in stable topo height.

+Topoheight represents how many unique blocks there is in the blockchain, and its ordered by DAG.

+## Homomorphic Encryption

+Homomorphic Encryption (HE) will allow to add privacy on transactions and accounts by doing computation while staying in encrypted form.
+Each balances, transaction assets values are in encrypted form and nobody can determine the real value of it except involved parties.

+**NOTE**: This part is not yet deployed and is under heavy work.

 ## Mining